 By providing them with tools to strengthen their personal resilience, coping and social skills we can help to increase their sense of belonging.

 “Seasons for Growth will improve the mental health and social wellbeing of young people living in OOHC and provide them with a safe space to acknowledge their experiences, and learn new ways to adapt to changing, stressful circumstances.
-By using a peer setting, young people can learn from each other and understand they are not alone in their grief or trauma.”
+By using a peer setting, young people can learn from each other and understand they are not alone in their grief.”